 Eligibility: The Do Good Residency is open to local, regional, national, or international professional contemporary artists.
 Note that travel costs are not included, nor can we offer assistance with travel visas for international artists.
 Artists must be over the age of 19 to apply in compliance with provincial law, as the residency is in a licensed establishment.

-We have three slots available in 2019, two in the Spring, one in the Fall.
-This year we have reserved one of our Spring blocks for an artist from Atlantic Canada.
-The other two blocks are available to all professional contemporary artists.
+We have two slots available in 2020, one in the Spring, one in the Fall.
+Both are available to all professional contemporary artists, nationally and internationally.

 Submissions will be reviewed by a jury made up of professional artists and representatives from Upstreet Craft Brewing.
 All submitting artists will be considered without attention to race, colour, religion, gender, sexual orientation, gender identity/expression, national origin, disability, or veteran status.

-Program: This is a self-directed residency that includes a collaboration with Upstreet: selected artists will work together with the Brewmaster and Head Chef at Upstreet to design a beer recipe and food menu.
+Program: This is a self-directed residency that includes a collaboration with Upstreet: selected artists will work together with the Brewmaster at Upstreet to design a beer recipe for a small-batch brewing.
 The artist will also create a design to be featured on the label of the custom beer.
-At the completion of the residency an artist talk and special event will be held to present the artist, as well as their beer collaboration and food menu.
+At the completion of the residency an artist talk and special event will be held to present the artist’s work, as well as launch their beer collaboration.

 Duration: 3 weeks